danimalcrackrz/danimalcrackrz/README.md

 I began my career in Tech at 16, fixing iPhone screens and have been hooked ever since.
 I spent years working in Break/Fix and Technical Support, eventually leading to a role as the sole Backup Engineer at a medicial MSP.
 Even though I'd made it, I found myself continuously going back to development in my spare time.
 I've always been fascinated with coding, since the days of MySpace where I would make and customize themes for friends.
 I decided to pursue my passions for development and transition to a professional developer in 2016.

 💪🏽 I'm strongest in:
-• React
-• HTML/CSS
+• ReactJs
-• NodeJS
+• NodeJs
 • PostgreSQL

 🤓 I'm currently learning:
-• NextJS
+• NextJs
 • Python
 • Testing
 • GraphQL